All Products

 Simple Application Server:Upgrade plan configurations

-As your business grows, the compute resources (vCPUs and memory), storage resources (system disk capacity), and network resources (data transfer quota and public bandwidth) of your server may no longer meet your business requirements.
+As your business grows, your server's compute resources (vCPUs and memory), storage resources (system disk capacity), and network resources (data transfer quota and public bandwidth) may no longer meet your requirements.
 You can upgrade the configuration of your Simple Application Server by selecting a suitable plan.

-• You can only upgrade the entire plan.
+• You can only upgrade an entire plan.
 You cannot upgrade individual resources, such as the system disk, memory, or bandwidth, separately.

-• You cannot upgrade across instance families or disk types.
+• You cannot upgrade an instance across instance families or cloud disk types.

-• You cannot upgrade a server from one instance family to another.
-The instance families are: General-purpose, CPU-optimized, Multiple public IPs, International, Storage-optimized, and Previous generation.
+• You cannot upgrade an instance across the following instance families: General-purpose, CPU-optimized, Multiple Public IP, International, Storage-optimized, and previous generation.

 Description